Tywain Mckee

 INTERNATIONAL EXPERIENCE

-• Belarus - Minsk-2006 (2010–2011), BC Borisfen (2020–2021) | Cyprus - APOP Paphos B.C.
-(2021-2022) | France - Le Mans Sarthe (2015–2016), Cholet Basket (2018) | Germany - EWE Baskets Oldenburg (2014) | Greece - Panionios (2019) | Israel - Hapoel Jerusalem (2015), Hapoel Tel Aviv (2017–2018) | Poland - Wilki Morskie Szczecin (2018–2019) | Russia - Triumph Lyubertsy (2011–2013), UNICS Kazan (2013/2014) | Tunisian - US Monastir (2019–2020) | Turkey - Türk Telekom (2016–2017)
+• Belarus - Minsk-2006 (2010–2011), BC Borisfen (2020–2021), BC Borisfen (2022) | Cyprus - APOP Paphos B.C.
+(2021–2022) | France - Le Mans Sarthe (2015–2016), Cholet Basket (2018) | Germany - EWE Baskets Oldenburg (2014) | Greece - Panionios (2019) | Israel - Hapoel Jerusalem (2015), Hapoel Tel Aviv (2017–2018) | Poland - Wilki Morskie Szczecin (2018–2019) | Russia - Triumph Lyubertsy (2011–2013), UNICS Kazan (2013–2014) | Tunisia - US Monastir (2019–2020) | Turkey - Türk Telekom (2016–2017)

-After his "one and one" season in the NBL, McKee moved to Belarus to play for Minsk in the 2010-11 season.
+After his "one and one" season in the NBL, McKee joined Minsk-2006 for the 2010–11 season in Belarus.

-On July 23, 2015, McKee signed with French team Le Mans Sarthe for the 2015/16 season.
-On December 22, 2015, McKee erupted for a career-high 32 points, shooting 12-of-18 from the field, along with six rebounds, and three assists in a 82–71 win over Nanterre.
-McKee helped Le Mans to win the 2016 French Cup.
+On December 22, 2015, McKee scored a career-high 32 points on 12-of-18 shooting with six rebounds and three assists in Le Mans Sarthe’s 82–71 win over Nanterre, and he helped Le Mans win the 2016 French Cup.

-McKee spent the 2020-21 season with BC Borisfen in Belarus, averaging 11.5 points, four assists, three rebounds, and 1.7 steals per game.
+McKee spent the 2020–21 season with BC Borisfen in Belarus, averaging 11.5 points, four assists, three rebounds and 1.7 steals per game.

 COLLEGE